liuyang21cn/DeepST-Rebuild/README.md

 ```

 ## Result
-First thing I need to mention is long running time of the program since lacking
+First I need to mention is long running time of the program for lacking
 of computational power.
 For 500 epoches, it took 10.5 hours to finish. `RMSE` is
 used for evaluation of the model, and result as below:

 Train Accuracy: 0.011191

 Test Accuracy: 0.042504

-It looks like there is a potential overfitting of the model, I will dig more
+It looks like there is a potential overfitting of the model.
+I will dig more
 about the model.